pranjaljain275/postman-clone-postmaster/README.md

 ## Key Features

-- Make GET and POST Request
+- Make GET and POST Request and PUT and PATCH and DELETE
 - Send JSON in the body
 - View response of a request
 - View the status code, response time, and response size.